Simplifying complex network data collection.

 Fresco

 Bringing Network Canvas interviews to the web!
-Fresco is a pilot project that will allow researchers to conduct Network Canvas interviews in a web browser.
+Fresco is a pilot project that allows researchers to conduct Network Canvas interviews in a web browser.

 Studio